 The next one is chicken skin.
 Help yourself out and save a trip from the plumber by not putting chicken skin down the drain.
 The little pieces can stick to the garbage disposal’s blades and the sides of pipes, potentially leading to a clog.
 Also, when chicken skin begins decaying in the pipes, it can make your kitchen smell horrible.
 Another type of skin is potato skin.
 Potato skins are long and full of fiber.
 That gives them the perfect characteristics to wrap around your garbage disposal’s blades.
 If you’re peeling potatoes in the sink, use a strainer and throw the skins in the garbage when you’re done.
 You’re just asking for trouble if you put them down the drain.
 It will cause a huge mess.
 Carrot peels are also another type of skin to not put down the drain.

 Eggshells are another huge no-no don’t throw those eggshells in the drain.
 Similar to potato skins and carrot peels.
 Evidently, the stringy crust on the inside of eggshells can wrap around garbage disposal blades and stick to the inside of pipes.
-I’m no plumber, but that definitely doesn’t sound good.
+I’m no find an honest plumber, but that definitely doesn’t sound good.

 Here’s what you need to do to prevent any headaches this holiday season.
 Throw everything you can in the garbage rather than shoving it down the drain.
 Think of your garbage disposal as a backup.
 Your drains and disposal will thank you.
 Plus you won’t have to worry about clogged drains.
 Also, instead of throwing food away, you can compost most food scraps and turn them into fertilizer to grow your own veggies.